 #2 – Relying on our own bodies for enhanced results.
 An increase in the use of growth factors or Platelet-Rich Plasma (PRP) for rejuvenating the skin is predicted to become popular this year.
 PRP works by using a client’s own cells to naturally reverse the signs of aging through collagen building and new cell growth.

 #3 – Nonsurgical nose jobs are back.
-Dermal fillers can be used to subtly improve the shape of the nose.
+Dermal fillers can be used to improve the shape of the nose subtly.
 Although not permanent, a nonsurgical nose job is less expensive than a traditional rhinoplasty.
 They can correct imperfections and camouflage areas that are concerning to clients.

 #5 – Fat removal and body contouring.
 Do your clients complain of body fat that is too stubborn to get rid of through traditional diet and exercise?
 This is where non-invasive fat removal techniques come in.
 Fat removal and body contouring have eliminated the risks associated with invasive procedures such as infections and pain during recovery caused by undergoing surgery.